 The US Navy simply doesn't call up random US citizens to take rides on expensive ships and airplanes.
 Nor do they simply answer, "Yes" to the thousands of written requests they receive each month for cruises and rides.
 Captain Merritt and her staff extend invitations to just a small handful of individuals each year.

-The priceless cruises and aircraft rides are only granted to those influential people who will help spread the word to tens of thousands of people about all of the positive qualities of the US Navy.
-In other words, you must be a person who can influence many, many others.
+The priceless cruises and aircraft rides are only granted to those people the US Navy feels will help spread the word to tens of thousands of people about all of the positive qualities of the US Navy.
+In other words, the decision makers in the US Navy feel you must be a person who can influence many, many others.
 You have to have a platform of some sort that reaches tens or hundreds of thousands of people.
-Members of the media and certain celebrities who can influence the minds of young people are those that meet this requirement.
+Members of the media and certain celebrities who can influence the minds of young people are those that often meet this requirement.

 Maintaining a giant list of friends and neighbors who you regularly send email does not qualify you for this assignment.
 Not on your best day.
 Keep in mind that the US Navy invites reporters and dignitaries like me who have an audience that listens.
 They know that many people in the United States trust the opinions and reports of certain individuals.
 People in this position can influence the decisions of young people and their parents.
 It just so happens Captain Merritt felt I was one of those people.
 I was soon to discover that the Blue Angles and Lt.
 Kasper felt the same way.